chriskuehl/trenders.org/README.md

 I'll be happy to deploy updates to the main trenders.org site after reviewing them.

 ### License
-BrowseRight is copyright &copy; 2013 Chris Kuehl, with original code and images released under an MIT license.
+trenders.org is copyright &copy; 2013 Chris Kuehl, with original code and images released under an MIT license.
 See `LICENSE` for details.